LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/TutorialsAndGuides/GettingStartedTutorial.md

 #### Prerequisite steps

-This tutorial assumes you have a user account for the LiveEngage and Conversation Builder platforms.
+This tutorial assumes you have a user account for the Conversational Cloud and Conversation Builder platforms.
 If you don't, your team should have an administrator who can create one for you.

 #### Step 1: Create a new bot